beancount/docs/docs/trading_with_beancount.md

       Expenses:Financial:Commissions     9.95 USD
       Income:US:ETrade:PnL

 The last leg will be automatically filled in by Beancount to `-30 USD`, as we’re allowed one posting without an amount (and remember that in the double-entry system without credits and debits, a profit is a negative number for “Income” accounts).
 This is the number the government is interested in for your taxes.
+(Well not quite: the commissions should be further excluded in order to compute the actual capital gains; but this automatically computes the P/L including the commissions.
+There's no auto-fill way to do this; you can remove the commissions in reporting.)

 In summary, you now have: